UA High School students are combining their learning about horticulture with giving back by donating produce to a local food pantry.

 “He will be used in my class for instruction in a whole lot of different areas that my students are learning in…One of the hopes for my students is that it’s going to improve communication and initiation,” Wilson said. “[O]ur primary goal was that he’s going to be a bridge between students with disabilities and [able-bodied] students, and [be] a meaningful thing that my students can be in charge of in the building that other people look up to.”

-Read more from UA High School's student produced news publication.
-Click below.
+Read the rest of this article and more great stories from UA High School's student produced news publication by using the link below.

 GRANT APPLICATION CALENDAR